 - In the list there should be a mention of “WiFi” or “Wireless”

-- Now reconnect to your WiFi at home by choosing it in the list and popping in your WiFi password.
+- Now reconnect to your home WiFi network by choosing it in the list and popping in your WiFi password.

 If this doesn’t work then it could be something more and therefore we recommend popping it into us.
 You are also welcome to give us a call for us to talk you through the above.